ringcentral-ruby/glip-poster-ruby/README.md

 options = {
   icon: "http://example.com/icon.png",
   activity: "Activity Alert",
-  title: "A New Incoming Message Has Been Received",
+  title: "A New Incoming Message Has Been Received"
 }
 poster = Glip::Poster.new(YOUR_WEBHOOK_URL)
 poster.send_message('Hi there!', options)